Launch Real Agile Teams

 David Vicentin Senior Agile/Lean Consultant

 David is an experienced Agile coach who has worked with teams at Coca-Cola, Mastercard, Canada Life, Scotiabank and Canadian Institute for Health Information (CIHI).
-David is certified as a Leadership Circle coach, PMI Agile Certified Practitioner, Lean Six-Sigma Master Black Belt and process consultant with experience growing consulting businesses.
+David is certified as a Leadership Circle Coach (LCP), Certified Scrum Professional (CSP-SM), PMI Agile Certified Practitioner (PMI-ACP), Lean Six-Sigma Master Black Belt (LSSMBB) and process consultant with experience growing consulting businesses.

-Working at different organizational levels from operatives to senior management, his focus is to achieve sustainably higher results.
-David has trained, mentored and coached thousands of people for many businesses, with a focus on increasing personal performance for coaches and improving their business environment, overall.
+Working at different organizational levels from staff to senior management, his focus is to achieve sustainably higher results.
+David has trained, mentored and coached thousands of people for many businesses, with a focus on increasing performance and improving business results.
 David is a consultant, coach, facilitator, and trainer at all organizational levels.

 As an Industrial Engineer, Master in Economics and Finance and Master Black Belt in Lean Six Sigma, his ability to evolve people results in service delivery which increases value, reduces cost and improves both quality and productivity for his clients.